Get insider access

-It can be tricky when shopping for a laptop for a student, as you don't want to spend too much on a premium model, but you also want something that'll last at least a few years.
+It can be tricky shopping for a student laptop, as you don't want to spend too much on a premium model, but you also want something that'll last at least a few years.
 Thankfully, there are pretty good budget options these days—a few key considerations will help you find the right one.
 Generally speaking, if the student isn't in a technical field like engineering or 3D modeling, they likely don't need much processing power, so it's best to stick with an ultraportable.
 For those who need a lot of power under the hood, then a budget gaming laptop would be your best bet since workstations are typically much more expensive and out of reach for most people.
-Regardless of what type of laptop you get, the overall user experience is the most important factor, so you'll want to consider aspects like portability, battery life, port selection, and the quality of the screen, keyboard, and touchpad.
+Regardless of what type of laptop you get, the overall user experience is the most important factor, so you'll want to think about portability, battery life, port selection, and the quality of the screen, keyboard, and touchpad.
 If you can access all homework assignments through a web browser, it's also worth considering a Chromebook, as they're usually cheaper.

 The best budget laptop for students we've tested is the ASUS Vivobook 16 M1605 (2023).
 This model feels quite sturdy despite sporting a full-plastic chassis, and while it might not fit into smaller bags, it's still relatively portable for a 16-inch device, thanks to its thin and lightweight design.
 The battery lasts around eight hours of light use, so you might need to plug it in to get through the day, depending on your workload, but thankfully, you can charge the laptop via USB-C. The overall user experience is good; it has a comfortable keyboard, a large, responsive touchpad, and a decent 720p webcam.
 Its FHD+ display looks reasonably sharp but dim, a common drawback of budget-friendly devices.
 You get Wi-Fi 6E wireless connectivity, a fingerprint sensor for quick logins, and a decent port selection comprising three USB-As, a USB-C, and an HDMI.
 Unfortunately, the USB-C doesn't support video output.